opensearch-project/opensearch-spark/docs/index.md

 + `watermark_delay`: a string as time expression for how late data can come and still be processed, e.g. 1 minute, 10 seconds.
 This is required by auto and incremental refresh on materialized view if it has aggregation in the query.
 + `output_mode`: a mode string that describes how data will be written to streaming sink.
 If unspecified, default append mode will be applied.
 + `index_settings`: a JSON string as index settings for OpenSearch index that will be created.
 Please follow the format in OpenSearch documentation.
 If unspecified, default OpenSearch index settings will be applied.
++ `index_mappings`: a JSON string as index mappings for OpenSearch index that will be specified.
+Please follow the format in OpenSearch documentation.
+If unspecified, default OpenSearch index mappings will be applied.
 + `id_expression`: an expression string that generates an ID column to guarantee idempotency when index refresh job restart or any retry attempt during an index refresh.
 If an empty string is provided, no ID column will be generated.
 + `extra_options`: a JSON string as extra options that can be passed to Spark streaming source and sink API directly.
 Use qualified source table name (because there could be multiple) and "sink", e.g. '{"sink": "{key: val}", "table1": {key: val}}'